Gender equality: Gendered arrangements of work and care

 Females are underrepresented in science, technology, engineering and mathematics (STEM) at all levels of society.
 Fewer females are completing STEM school subjects, graduating with STEM degrees, being employed as STEM professionals, and holding senior leadership and academic positions in STEM.
 This problem is exacerbated by the gender pay gap; family role expectations; lack of visible role models or mentors; discrimination and harassment; and bias in hiring and promotion practices.

 A key issue towards insuring gender equality in the workplace is the respecting of maternity rights and reproductive rights of women.
 Different countries have different rules regarding maternity leave, paternity leave and parental leave.
 (Note: In the European Union (EU) the policies vary significantly by country, but the EU members must abide by the minimum standards of the Pregnant Workers Directive and Parental Leave Directive.)
 Another important issue is ensuring that employed women are not de jure or de facto prevented from having a child.
 (Note: For example, some countries have enacted legislation explicitly outlawing or restricting what they view as abusive clauses in employment contracts regarding reproductive rights (such as clauses which stipulate that a woman cannot get pregnant during a specified time) rendering such contracts void or voidable.)
 In some countries, employers ask women to sign formal or informal documents stipulating that they will not get pregnant or face legal punishment.
 Women often face severe violations of their reproductive rights at the hands of their employers; and the International Labour Organization classifies forced abortion coerced by the employer as labour exploitation.
 (Note: Being the victim of a forced abortion compelled by the employer was ruled a ground of obtaining political asylum in the US.)
 Other abuses include routine virginity tests of unmarried employed women.

-Gendered arrangements of conscription
+Conscription

 Military and conscription has been historically generally gender inequal.
-Increasingly women are included in the military.
-Currently only a few countries in the world, including Norway and Sweden, have gender-equal formal rules for conscription.
+While women can voluntarily join the military service in many countries, currently only a few countries in the world, for example Norway and Sweden, have gender-equal rules for mandatory conscription.
 Gender Equality Indices have been criticized for neglecting conscription as a source of formal gender inequality.